Johnny9527/Anselm_2015-2017/Project_of_LannerInc.md

 ## Customer Requirements:

-Our customer (Lanner Inc.) has already been using Oracle Agile PLM System for a while, however, they only purchased PC and PPM modules.
+Our client (Lanner Inc.) has already been using Oracle Agile PLM System for a while, however, they only purchased PC and PPM modules.
-Along with the expanding of departments, our customer wanted to import another module, which is called PQM, to surveillance the product producing process and to handle the product quality-related issues.
+Along with the expanding of departments, our client wanted to import another module, which is called PQM (Product Quality Management), to surveillance the product producing process and to handle the product quality-related issues.

 ![](https://github.com/Johnny9527/Anselm_2015-2017/blob/main/Pictures/PQM.png)
 ↑ PQM module within the PLM System